xrdocs/automation/_tutorials/using-cisco-wae-srv6-te-visualization-and-simulation.md

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-flexalgo-img003.png)

-## Using WAE Design to open OE model
+## Using WAE Design to open Optimization Engine model

+After we have successfully retrieve the Optimization Engine (OE) model from Crosswork Optimization Engine, we may use WAE Design Client to open the plan file.
+There are three additional tabs available - **SRv6 Node SIDs, SRv6 Interface SIDs, and Flex Algorithms.**

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-flexalgo-img004.png)